 From the patter of tiny turtle flippers as they race to the sea; to spotting an adult casually cruising through the blue; or finally seeing the determined digging of a mother laying her eggs, sea turtles are some of the most enchanting and fascinating creatures to inhabit the world's oceans.
-While every day is turtle day to us, today we get to officially celebrate these relaxed reptiles and to mark the occasion we've shared our top hot-spots, anecdotes and pub quiz-worthy facts (teaser: they're some of the ocean's oldest creatures - dating back 100 million years!).
+While every day is turtle day to us, on World Turtle Day, we get to officially celebrate these relaxed reptiles and to mark the occasion, we've shared our top hot spots, anecdotes and pub quiz-worthy facts (teaser: they're some of the ocean's oldest creatures - dating back 100 million years!).

 Turtle swimming